si3792/js-shopping-cart/README.md

 ### Quantity

 Quantity is specified as a property of the Product, but it makes more sense to be a part of the List, as different lists can have different quantities of the same Product.

+### Image size and localStorage

+localStorage usually has a limit of ~5-10 megabytes (per domain, depending on the browser).
+Thus, image compression is used to store less data per Product.
+This makes the requirement for max size of 3mb per image a bit unnecessary.
+Check out configs.js for raising this limit.